Hodges Figgis: 19th century

-20th and 21st centuries
+20th century

 The impact of building works and wartime absence led to a financial restructuring in 1920, which saw the business surrender its premises and move to 20 Nassau Street.
 In 1945, it moved again, to 6 Dawson Street.
 Allen Figgis assumed control as owner and managing director in 1956, and expanded the shop into neighbouring premises at 7 Dawson Street.
 A paperback-specialised branch was opened in Suffolk Street, and publishing operations grew, with a notable release in 1968 of an Encyclopedia of Ireland.
-The shop also hosted major book launches, including that of a special edition of the Táin Bó Cúailnge illustrated by Louis le Brocquy.
+The shop also hosted major book launches, including that of a special edition of the Táin Bó Cúailnge with illustrations by Louis le Brocquy.
 A bicentennial event was held in 1968, marked by the release of a 1,700-volume Celtic Studies catalogue at a reception attended by Archbishop and scholar George Simms, and Allen and Francis, and Neville, Figgis.

-In 1974 the shop was moved to St Stephen's Green.
+In 1974, the shop was moved to St Stephen's Green.
 A warehouse was established in Donnybrook, and branches were opened in Donnybrook and Dún Laoghaire in the Dublin hinterland, and in Kilkenny and Cork.
 University bookshops were also added, at the University College Dublin (UCD) Belfield campus, and at University College Cork (UCC) and University College Galway (UCG).
-By 1977, the business had achieved a turnover of 800,000 Irish pounds, and a net profit of 30,000.
+By 1977, the business had achieved a turnover of IR£800,000, and a net profit of £30,000.

-In 1978, Allen Figgis sold the chain, then comprising the main shop at St Stephen's Green, and branches at Donnybrook, Dun Laoghaire and UCD, to Pentos, who owned the UK Dillons the Bookstore chain, for 132,000 Irish pounds.
+In 1978, Allen Figgis sold the chain, then comprising the main shop at St Stephen's Green, and branches at Donnybrook, Dún Laoghaire and UCD, to Pentos, who owned the UK Dillons the Bookstore chain, for £132,000.
 Hodges Figgis took over the lease of 56 Dawson Street, the former Browne and Nolan bookshop, in 1979, for university, library supplies and Celtic studies sales, and eventually schoolbooks also.
 The UCD branch was closed, and Kilkenny and Cork outlets purchased.
-By 1981 all operations had moved to Dawson Street.
+By 1981, all operations had moved to Dawson Street.

-Having moved to 57-58 Dawson Street, in 1992 the company re-acquired the lease on the 56 Dawson Street location.
+Having moved to 57-58 Dawson Street, in 1992, the company re-acquired the lease on the 56 Dawson Street location.
 In 1995, Pentos went into receivership and its businesses, Dillons, including Hodges Figgis, and office stationery and furniture operations, were put up for sale.
-It was indicated that the Hodges Figgis and its branch at Dublin City University might be available to buy separately.
-In the end, the bookselling business was sold to Thorn EMI, and the Dawson Street shop closed for four hours for formal reasons, the only official disruption to trade in over 200 years.
-EMI merged the Waterstones and Hodges Figgis bookselling businesses with music retailer HMV, but then demerged them in 2011, selling Waterstones including Hodges Figgis to company controlled by Russian businessman Alexander Mamut for around 53 million pounds.
-Mamut's companies sold its book-selling interests as Waterstones including Hodges Figgis, Hatchards and Foyles, to a unit of hedge fund Elliott in 2018, and the fund in turn bought Barnes and Noble the following year, placing the US chain under the Waterstones CEO but otherwise segregated.
+It was indicated that its Dawson Street and Dublin City University branches might be available to buy separately.
+In the end, the bookselling business was sold to Thorn EMI, and in 1995, the Dawson Street shop closed for four hours to allow for the legal transfer of ownership, the only official disruption to trade in over 200 years.

+In 1996, Thorn EMI was demerged into separate entities (Thorn Electrical Industries and EMI).
+Hodges Figgis and Waterstones were retained by EMI.
+In February 1998, EMI entered into a joint venture with Advent International to form HMV Media Group.
+The newly-formed entity acquired Hodges Figgis, the Waterstones chain of bookshops and the HMV chain of music shops.
+Hodges Figgis & Company Limited was dissolved in July 1999 and the business was merged into the Waterstones chain.